bob-ros2/rosmdb/README.md

   -c COLLECTION, --collection COLLECTION
                         used MogoDB collection (default: memories) -j JSON, --json JSON  JSON to be used for choosen type.
-Can be passed via stdin. (default: ) -f FILE, --file FILE  path to file to insert into MongoDB (default: ) -t {find,find_one,insert_one}, --type {find,find_one,insert_one}
+Can be passed via stdin. (default: ) -t {find,find_one,insert_one}, --type {find,find_one,insert_one}
                         type of operation (default: find_one)